Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 Founded in 1817, the First Presbyterian Church of Lewiston ministers to the faithful and the needy at large.
 Once sheltering fugitive slaves on their journey to freedom, in like manner, the congregation serves the community today.

-Of further note, the adjacent Lewiston Village Cemetery is the final resting place of real-life residents Thomas and Betty Hustler, she of cocktail fame.
-As well as Josiah Tryon, Underground Railroad stationmaster and church elder.
+Of further note, the adjacent Lewiston Village Cemetery is the final resting place of Thomas and Betty Hustler, cocktail inventors of The Spy fame.
+As well as Josiah Tryon, Underground Railroad stationmaster, and church elder.

-In 2021, the National Register of Historic Places placed the Old Stone Church and municipal cemetery on the registry.
+In 2021, the National Register of Historic Places listed the Old Stone Church and municipal cemetery on the registry.

 Basilica of the National Shrine of Our Lady of Fatima